 Last week I shared with you my Tiny Vintage Mudroom Makeover.
-I’m so glad to be sharing more of the rooms of my house now that the holidays are over with.
+I’m so glad to be showing more of the rooms of my house now that the holidays are over with.

 This mudroom was one of my favorite renovations.
 I decided to get rid of a small hall closet and make this laundry room/mudroom bigger.
 It was the best decision ever!

-But with planning, I came up with this idea and thought about where everything would go.
+But with planning, I came up with this brilliant idea and thought about where everything would go.

 So let’s get started on the 12 essentials when renovating a tiny mudroom while keeping it pretty!

 Let’s refresh our memories at what the laundry room look like when I first toured the house, shall we?